dotnet/training-tutorials/content/asp.net/getting-started/results.md

 }
 ```

 Now, by using `IActionResult`, we have the flexibility to introduce alternate paths to respond to the request.
 We use the helper methods of the base `Controller` class to generate results based on the request.
-In the event that an invalid ID is presented, we can return an HTTP 400 signalling the client made an error.
+In the event that an invalid ID is presented, we can return an HTTP 400 signaling the client made an error.
 When we can't locate the record via the service, we return an HTTP 404 saying that the resource cannot be found.
 Finally, the HTTP 200 status code is explicitly set with with `Ok(person)` invocation.

 You can read in more detail about the use of `IActionResult` in the context of Web API on the [ASP.NET Docs Site](https://docs.asp.net/en/latest/mvc/models/formatting.html).
+You can also learn how to make these policies explicit and encapsulate them in filters in [this MSDN article] (https://msdn.microsoft.com/en-us/magazine/mt767699.aspx?f=255&MSPPError=-2147217396).

 ## Next Steps

- - That that you know how to push data out as the result of an action, you might want to skip ahead to [views](views.md) to see how to start rendering some HTML for the client.
+ - Now that you know how to push data out as the result of an action, you might want to skip ahead to [views](views.md) to see how to start rendering some HTML for the client.
  - You may have observed the use of the `_personService` suggested in this tutorial.
 You can learn more about how that object came to be initialized by reading about [controller depencies](controller-dependencies.md).